New York City-January, 1889

 The ballroom was lit with candles whose light danced among the crystals on the chandeliers and cast a warm, golden light on the creamy walls.
 Large glass French doors opened out onto the terrace and lawns and a fresh, fragrant breeze was let in.

-Catharine and Georges continued to receive the congratulations of the guests, while Madame and her husband, the Chevalier d’Aubrey, looked on proudly.
+Catharine and Georges continued to receive the congratulations of the guests, while Madame and her husband, the Baron d’Aubrey, looked on proudly.
 Madame intercepted her other daughter, Madeleine as she entered the ballroom.

 “ Mado dear,” she said, “you haven’t congratulated your sister yet.”